justeattakeaway/httpclient-interception/README.md

 dotnet add package JustEat.HttpClientInterception
 ```

-### Simple Example
+### Basic Examples

+#### Request Interception

-Below is a minimal example of intercepting a request to an HTTP API for a JSON resource:
+Below is a minimal example of intercepting a request to an HTTP API for a JSON resource to return a custom response:

 ```csharp
 // using JustEat.HttpClientInterception;